 Hansard is an excellent and an important play.

-Hansard continues at the National Theatre until 25 November 2019 and can be seen at cinemas on 7 November 2019.
+Hansard was at the National Theatre until 25 November 2019.
+An NTLive recording and can be seen at cinemas in January 2020.